Linden, Guyana: Linden unrest

-With forty-three fatalities, the sinking of the Sun Chapman is the single largest loss of Afro-Guyanese life.
+With forty-three fatalities, the sinking of the Sun Chapman is the single largest loss of Guyanese life.
 Most victims were Lindeners traveling home from Georgetown along the Demerara River.
 The river was commonly used for this journey before the Linden-Soesdyke highway was constructed in 1966.
 The explosion was caused by a bomb, but the persons responsible and the type of explosives used remains unknown, this has led to numerous theories about the bombing.